Greetings and Welcome to My Home Page!

 I am a Fellow of the

-Society for Industrial and Applied Mathematics (SIAM),
+Society for Industrial and Applied Mathematics (SIAM), class of 2009, and

-and a member of the SIAM Committee on Science Policy.
+a member of the SIAM Committee on Science Policy.

 I spent most of my scientific career in the